Grip, Norway

-Grip ([ˈɡriːp]) is an archipelago and deserted fishing village in Møre og Romsdal county, Norway.
+Grip ([ˈɡriːp]) is an archipelago and deserted fishing village in Kristiansund Municipality in Møre og Romsdal county, Norway.
 It is located about 14 km northwest of the town of Kristiansund in the Norwegian Sea.

-The Grip Lighthouse, one of the tallest lighthouses in Norway, is located on one of the islands of Grip.
-The historic Grip Stave Church is located on the island of Gripholmen.
+Grip Lighthouse, one of the tallest lighthouses in Norway, is located on one of the islands in the archipelago.
+The historic Grip Stave Church is located on the main island of Gripholmen.
 From 1897 until 1964, the islands were part of Grip Municipality, but the islands were merged into Kristiansund Municipality in 1964.

 Archipelago

 The Grip archipelago consists of 82 islets and skerries about 14 km into the Norwegian Sea northwest off the town of Kristiansund.
 The fishing village of Grip (no permanent residents) is located on Gripholmen, which is the largest and only habitable islet.
 On the south side of the fishing village is the main harbor, protected by two breakwaters.
 The older and northern harbour is smaller and less protected.
 Other breakwaters protects the fishing village from large ocean waves.
 The highest point is just 10 m above mean sea level.

 The Inngripan group of skerries lies about 3 km closer to Kristiansund, where a small storm shelter offered protection for shipwrecked fishermen.
 The storm shelter has recently been restored.

 Since all the turf and vegetation on Gripholmen was removed to provide clean cliffs for drying cod there was little room for agriculture.
 Only a few tiny gardens remained.
 The inhabitants could keep one or two cows grazing on the nearby islet of Grønningen, and a few hens and pigs.
-After being depopulated in 1974, Grip is slowly revegetating.
+After being depopulated in 1974, the islands are slowly revegetating.